Hello there, I’m Divya!

 I am particularly interested in representations in humans and artificial intelligence systems which enable efficient language learning, belief updating, and decision making.
 I have been drawn to how using human learning principles can improve artificial intelligence systems.
 My goal as a researcher is to understand fundamental issues about how people actually learn, corporate and make decisions and use this to contribute to the growing interdisciplinary effort that connects cognitive modelling and machine learning.

-I gained a solid foundation in computer science during my undergraduate studies at Shiv Nadar University through a combination of coursework and projects.
-My thesis was advised by Professor Joannes Sam Mertens from The University of Catania where I designed deep learning pipelines using CNN and LSTM autoencoders to capture temporal driving patterns and behavioral signatures from raw sensor data, enabling robust profiling of individual drivers across identical driving conditions.
+My bachelor’s thesis was advised by Professor Joannes Sam Mertens from The University of Catania where I designed deep learning pipelines using CNN and LSTM autoencoders to capture temporal driving patterns and behavioral signatures from raw sensor data, enabling robust profiling of individual drivers across identical driving conditions.

 I’m on a personal quest to find the best hot fudge out there, because priorities.
 So far, the top spot goes to the hot fudge from What’s the Scoop, but the search (happily) continues.